FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: advertise <ipv4|ipv6> unicast [gateway-ip]

 When this CLI is configured for a BGP vrf under L2VPN EVPN address family, EVPN type-5 routes are generated for BGP prefixes in the vrf.
-Nexthop of the BGP prefix becomes the gateway IP of the corresponding type-5 route.

-If the above command is configured without the "gateway-ip" keyword, type-5 routes are generated without overlay index.
+If the above command is configured without the "gateway-ip" keyword, type-5 routes are generated without overlay index, and only the best path for each prefix is exported to EVPN.

+If the above command is configured with the "gateway-ip" keyword, all paths are exported to EVPN using AddPath, and each path's nexthop becomes the gateway IP of the corresponding type-5 paths.

+Note that EVPN will still perform its own bestpath selection for each EVPN prefix, and addpath must be properly configured in EVPN to enable multipathing.

 2. Add gateway IP to EVPN type-5 route using a route-map: